pegeaton/pegBlog/ninjaActions/NinjaGitHubActions-part2.md

 <img src="../images/part2-samples.png" height="350" width="600" alt="directory structure">

+## 1. Create a GitHub Account
+Create a GitHub account, if you have not done so already.

+In our example, the account is **pegeaton**

+## 1. Create a repository in your GitHub account
+Create a *samples* repository

+2.1 Create a *README.md* file (we will use this later) for the repository.
 ## 1. Create a simple test program written in go

-1.1 Create a GitHub account (https://github.com) (if you have not done so already.)

-1.1 Create a *samples* repository

-2.1 Create a *README.md* file (we will use this later) for the repository.

 3.1 Create a file called *hello.go* within your samples repository containing the following code: